Why is my countertop water damage

 Cleaning

-The answer to 'why is my countertop water damage' is that water damage on countertops is usually caused by prolonged exposure to moisture.
-This can happen from spills, leaks, or high humidity that goes untreated.
-Symptoms include discoloration, warping, cracking, or a softening of the surface.
+The answer to 'why is my countertop water damage' is that water damage on countertops is often caused by spills, leaks, or excess moisture that is not properly cleaned and dried.
+Symptoms can include discoloration, warping, or deterioration of the countertop material.
+To resolve the issue, it's important to identify and address the source of the water, then properly clean and dry the affected area.

 Step-by-Step Guide